Bayesian quantum thermometry based on thermodynamic length: Bayesian estimation theory

 Within the Bayesian theory, the manifold of states is equipped with a probability distribution, and this distribution is updated as measurement data is acquired.
 An estimate is computed, according to some prescription, based on the updated probability distribution.
 Providing a measure of confidence in an estimate, requires a notion of distance between states on the manifold.
 Here, we first argue for a metric structure on the manifold of states.
 A distance function can then be constructed as the geodesic length between states.
 As a result, the confidence in the computed estimate can then be unambiguously quantified via the mean-square distance over the updated probability distribution.

-Having established the required notions of estimation theory, we provide a criterion for the optimal measurement design, and show how the local estimation theory can be recovered as a special case of the Bayesian framework.
+Having established the required notions of estimation theory, we provide a criterion for the optimal measurement design, and show how the local estimation theory can be recovered as the asymptotic limit of the Bayesian framework.
 Moreover, we outline a number of known results on Bayesian Cram\'{e}r-Rao bounds that are particularly useful.
 Lastly, we discuss how to select an uninformative initial prior probability distribution.